use case · webflow

 Drop-in Cloudflare Worker

-The pattern below is a 30-line Cloudflare Worker that sits between Webflow and your real destination.
-Same shape works on Vercel Functions, Netlify Functions, AWS Lambda, or a tiny Express app you already run.
+The pattern below is a small Cloudflare Worker used as the form's custom action and forwarding accepted submissions to your real destination.
+The same shape works on Vercel Functions, Netlify Functions, AWS Lambda, or a tiny Express app you already run.
 Three thresholds — definitely-spam (drop), maybe (queue), clean (deliver) — and a 2-second timeout so a slow Siftfy call never makes the form-submission UX feel broken.

 const SPAM_THRESHOLD = 0.85; // hard drop above this